recyclejs/recycle/docs/quick-start/StatefulComponent.md

 }
 ```

-or if you prefer writing all in a single function:
+or if you prefer writing it all in a single function:

 ```javascript
 function SingleCounter () {